Understanding Irritable Bowel Syndrome (IBS)

 - Stress and Psychological Factors: Stress, anxiety, and other emotional factors can influence gut function and may exacerbate IBS symptoms.

-- Neurotransmitter Imbalances: Abnormal levels of neurotransmitters in the gut may play a role in IBS, as they can affect intestinal contractions and sensitivity.
+- Neurotransmitter Imbalances: Abnormal levels of neurotransmitters in the gut may contribute to IBS, as they can affect intestinal contractions and sensitivity.

 - Genetics: IBS may have a genetic component, as it often occurs in families.